unChaz/sci-fi-5e/docs/races/synthetic.md

 ## Synthetic
-Synthetic sleeves are made from fabricated parts instead of flesh and blood.
-While in a synthetic sleeves, senses and abilities can be enhanced by hardware.
+Synthetic Skins are made from fabricated parts instead of flesh and blood.
+While in a synthetic Skins, senses and abilities can be enhanced by hardware.

 ### Traits